openhwgroup/cv32e40x/docs/user_manual/source/x_ext.rst

 * Renamed parameters
 * Replaced p_*, q_*, etc. with more logical names
 * Limited scope to point-to-point core-coprocessor interface only (but added ``id`` so that interconnect can be build)
-* Replaced TernaryOps and DualWriteback  by X_NUM_RS and X_NUM_WB parameters respectively and made result interface match register file interface more closely (data/rd/we).
+* Replaced TernaryOps by X_NUM_RS parameters respectively and made result interface match register file interface more closely (data/rd/we).
 * Removed concept of *asynchronous external* memory mode
 * Removed concept of *probe* memory access mode
 * Generalized *error* to *exc* and *exccode* (exceptions are no longer restricted to load/store instructions)